tundraka/analysis/bank/README.md

 #tesseract
 I'm trying to keep track of the tickets from my purchases.
-For that I take a picture of the receipt and then use tesseract to extract the text, I'm working on a script to transform the output from tesseract into a CSV or some other output.
+For that I take a picture of the receipt and then use [tesseract][3] to extract the text, I'm working on a script to transform the output from tesseract into a CSV or some other output.